materialsproject/jobflow/docs/tutorials/8-fireworks.md

         job.update_config({"manager_config": {"_fworker": "fworker2"}})
 ```

-To make the process a bit easier, the `{obj}update_config()` function can also be applied directly to a flow in conjunction with a filter.
+To make the process a bit easier, the {obj}`update_config()` function can also be applied directly to a flow in conjunction with a filter.
 The logic above can then be simplified to:

 ```python
 flow.update_config({"manager_config": {"_fworker": "fworker1"}}, name_filter="job1")